 A new initiative created by Tribeca to showcase storytelling and innovation in gaming.
 In August 2015, we partnered to bring the North America League of Legends Championship Series to Madison Square Garden for the first time.
 The full Tribeca Games Festival was launched in April 2017, headlined by Hideo Kojima, Ken Levine and Sam Lake.

-Founded in 2004, Games for Change celebrates the positive impact of digital games for social good and learning.
-It brings together organizations and individuals to grow the field, incubate new projects and provide a platform for the exchange of ideas and resources.
+Asi is the Chairman of Games for Change, after serving as its president from 2010 to 2015.
+G4C celebrates the positive impact of videogames for social good and learning.
+It brings together organizations and individuals to grow the field and incubate new projects.
+The G4C Festival attracts 1,000 attendees and 10,000 online viewers annually.

+A pioneering videogame inspired by real events in the Israeli-Palestinian conflict.
+Players choose to play the Palestinian president or the Israeli prime minister in 3 languages: English, Hebrew, or Arabic.
 PeaceMaker has been sold in over 60 countries, been featured by more than 200 media outlets around the world, and won multiple design awards.
-Developed by Impact Games (co-founded with Eric Brown).
+Developed by Impact Games, co-founded with Eric Brown.